-In addition to the films shortlisted for the 2021 Oscars, promising new releases pick up speed here in town this week with Shaka King's Sundance submission Judas and the Black Messiah Past Event Like List and Lee Isaac Chung's Minari Past Event Like List hitting local virtual cinemas and local in-person theaters.
-We've rounded up the details below, along with other options, like the short film collection Our Right to Gaze: Black Film Identities Past Event Like List , and nationally streaming picks, like the Silence of the Lambs spinoff Clarice on CBS.
+In addition to the films shortlisted for the 2021 Oscars, promising new releases pick up speed here in town this week with Shaka King's Sundance submission Judas and the Black Messiah Past Event List and Lee Isaac Chung's Minari Past Event List hitting local virtual cinemas and local in-person theaters.
+We've rounded up the details below, along with other options, like the short film collection Our Right to Gaze: Black Film Identities Past Event List , and nationally streaming picks, like the Silence of the Lambs spinoff Clarice on CBS.
 Plus, Dan Savage's porn film festival HUMP!
-Past Event Like List continues this weekend—and if you get inspired to make your own movie, don't forget that its sister festival, the stoner-centric SPLIFF, is accepting submissions through March 5!
+Past Event List continues this weekend—and if you get inspired to make your own movie, don't forget that its sister festival, the stoner-centric SPLIFF, is accepting submissions through March 5!

 Jump to: Streaming: Local Connection | Film Festivals | Streaming: Nationwide | Playing in Theaters